Past UK Conservative leaders who faced leadership challenges - NewsBreak

 Past UK Conservative leaders who faced leadership challenges

-LONDON (AP) — British Prime Minister Boris Johnson may have survived a no-confidence vote, but his grip on power is far from secure.
+British Prime Minister Boris Johnson may have survived a no-confidence vote , but his grip on power is far from secure.

 Many compare his position to that of his predecessor Theresa May, who won a similar vote by a larger margin than Johnson but was nonetheless ousted six months later.